Alain Borer: Career

-During these years, Alain Borer developed the notion of the unity of the life and the poetry of Arthur Rimbaud, also after the poet stopped writing poetry.
+During these years, Borer developed the notion of the unity of the life and the poetry of Arthur Rimbaud, also after the poet stopped writing poetry.
 This was subsequently demonstrated in his book Œuvre-vie, Edition du Centenaire (Work-Life, the Centenary Edition), Editions Arléa, 1991, revealing the continuity in Rimbaud's life and work.
 The book presents “nothing but Rimbaud but all Rimbaud”, chronologically.
 Both the method and the results were positively received by the majority of critics.
 The critic, for instance, of the newspaper Le Monde: “A scrupulous reader, an all-knowing biographer, a lively spirit, [Borer's] erudition is effervescent, his pen sharp like a lightning bolt, and similarly to his model, his style is one of no-nonsense.
 The journeys and the many sites, the poems and the correspondence, are decoded mutually and simultaneously.
 He obeys straight away to René Char's summons: We must consider Rimbaud only in the perspective of poetry.
 Is that a scandal?
 His works and his life show an unrivalled coherence.”

-Starting in 1991, Alain Borer explores new fields of creativity and new subject matter.
+Starting in 1991, Borer started exploring new fields of creativity and new subject matter.
 Between many other titles, he publishes in 2003 a novel, Koba (Editions Seuil), which will win the Joseph-Kessel Prize in 2003; in 2007, a play, Icare (Editions Seuil), winning the Apollinaire Award in 2008; in 1994, an essay on Joseph Beuys (Catalog of the Centre Pompidou).
 He continues to write poems, in three different registers (in lyrical cosmic lines, in "pataphysical" books, and in what he calls “noems”).

-After a first François Coupé, Alain Borer has made “book-objects”, collages, and numerous books in collaboration with artists (for example, on Tuareg jewelry with Kaïdin), which he signs off under the pen name of “Jaseur Boreal.”
+After a first François Coupé, Borer has made "book-objects", collages, and numerous books in collaboration with artists (for example, on Tuareg jewelry with Kaïdin), which he signs off under the pen name of "Jaseur Boreal".
 One exhibition of his photographs, La Sanglinière, was presented in the Château de Tours in April 2007.

-Borer's creative power, as well as the extension of his curiosity can inspire astonishment sometimes, and often admiration.
-Art historian and art critic Marc Dachy attested it in these words: “The international success of Rimbaud in Abyssinia (American edition of 1991, translation by Rosmarie Waldrop, at William Morrow, New York) makes us forget that we meet in Borer an author in all manners great, one of the best of his generation.
-His work, often confidential and dispersed in countless journals, cannot yet be overseen in its totality, but his writing, always incandescent and inspired, signifies with erudition and passion, fantasy and humor, profound progress and innovation.”
+Art historian and art critic Marc Dachy wrote: "The international success of Rimbaud in Abyssinia (American edition of 1991, translation by Rosmarie Waldrop, at William Morrow, New York) makes us forget that we meet in Borer an author in all manners great, one of the best of his generation.
+His work, often confidential and dispersed in countless journals, cannot yet be overseen in its totality, but his writing, always incandescent and inspired, signifies with erudition and passion, fantasy and humor, profound progress and innovation".